jonkrohn/DLTFpT/README.md

 * How to generate novel sequences of natural language in the style of your training data
 * High-level discussion of transformer-based natural-language-processing models like BERT, ELMo, and GPT-2
 * Detailed interactive examples of training advanced machine vision models (image segmentation, object detection)
+* All hands-on code demos involving TensorFlow or Keras have been updated to TensorFlow 2

 ## Installation